Small Business Insurance Articles

 Much is in flux with the ACA and we should accept that many good questions do not have answers – yet.
 Michael Lujan, Director of Sales and Marketing for Covered California advised us to “get the facts.”
 We should be comfortable saying: “here is what we know now and here is what has not been determined.
 We don’t have the information to answer all of the questions… at this time. ”

 California’s Health Benefit Exchange (HBEX) also known as “Covered California,” sent an email to agents on Friday, April 5, 2013 to announce that they had selected Pinnacle Claims Management, Inc. to run the California SHOP exchange for small businesses.
-This shocked many in the insurance community including carrier reps, [...]
+This shocked many in the insurance community including carrier reps, general [...]

 California insurance companies are engaged in a price war for small business health insurance.
 I never thought that I would ever write that sentence.
 However, it's true.
 As I previously reported on this blog, Health Net started the war in January 2013 when they offered ANY group with 6 or [...]